dReam-dApps/Template/README.md

 https://github.com/dReam-dApps/Template.git
 cd Template
 ```
-- Make changes and run with:
+- Make changes to files inside of `Template/template` package directory and run with:
 ```
-cd cmd
 go run .
 ```
 - Change directory and package name(s) and import paths accordingly for your import